archphile/thepenguin/content/post/2019-05-17-monitor-calibration-with-displaycal.md

 I set the profile quality to **High** and chose the **Auto-Optimized** (175 patches) testchart.

-**Note:** I' ve done tests with up to 3400+ patches and I did not see any noticeable difference comparing to Auto-optimized, so I stuck with the latter as calibration takes much less time with it(1 and 1/2 comparing to 4 hours).
+**Note:** I've done tests with up to 3400+ patches and I did not observe any noticeable difference comparing to Auto-optimized, so I stuck with the latter as calibration takes much less time with it(1 and 1/2 comparing to 4 hours).

 ### Verification